English Language Acquisition & Development (ELAD)

 Mandatory pre-requisite: English Language Acquisition & Development Curriculum (ELAD) Endorsement Certificate

 This course will explore the theoretical base and practical approaches to cultural and linguistic diversity education.
 Classrooms are becoming more and more diverse in 21st century education and educators need to develop strategies that can be implemented to bridge knowledge and awareness gaps in culture and linguistic diversity in schools.
 Participants will discuss a variety of instructional strategies, research program models, and successful school practices.
-(3 Credits)
+(3 credits)

 Prerequisites: CTEV 615A, CTEV 615B, CTEV 615C, CTEVF and CTEV 615D, or CTEV 615E

 This course will explore the characteristics of successful cultural and linguistic diversity programs in education.
 There are many schools in need of experienced educational leaders with the ability to develop cultural, language, and diversity awareness among students and staff.
 Participants in this course will discuss the essential elements school leaders must be aware of for successful implantation.
-(3 Credits)
+(3 credits)

 Prerequisites: CTEV 615 A, CTEV 615 B, CTEV 615 C, CTEV F and CTEV 615 D, or CTEV 615 E